- Adrenal Cancer

 Gynecological oncologist.
 A gynecologist with specialist training in treating cancers that affect a woman’s reproductive system.

-It’s likely you’ll need more than one chemotherapy drug.
+It’s likely you’ll need more than 1 chemotherapy drug.
 This is called combination treatment.
 You may also have other types of treatment along with the chemotherapy.

 If you’re getting chemotherapy, ask your doctor or nurse these questions: